KFad11/phrg-testing-intro-quiz-pca-000/README.md

 [X] Integration
 [ ] End to End (E2E)

-?: Which of these test types is executes the quickest:
+?: Which of these test types is executed the quickest:

 ( ) Acceptance
 (X) Unit